tytydraco/yessleep/out/The_Archive.md

 Latin be damned, I took the lighter from my pocket, flicking it open.
 Holding the manuscript in one hand I held the lighter to its corner.
 I think I might have been smiling, manically.

 From the highest stack, from deep within the room came a sound like quills scratching slate.
 Snapping the lighter closed I switched on the flashlight and swept it across the room before I saw them: figures hunched over their own arms, etching text into skin.
 They looked up in unison.
 They all had my face.
-My face.
-My face.
+My face. *My face.*

 I fled back up the spiral, the scratching sound following me as I ran, the manuscript forgotten.

 **Day Five.**

 I awoke, sat at the desk once again.
-I hadn’t left, I hadn’t dreamed.
+So I hadn’t left after all, it seemed. *Why?*

 Writing scrawled along my forearms.
-The ink was fresh, the flesh of my legs red and stinging where the writing had been scrawled - almost tattooed - into my skin.
+The ink was fresh, the flesh of my arms red and stinging where the writing had been scrawled - almost tattooed - into my skin.

 ***This vessel grows aware.
 That is rare.
 Perhaps promising.
 Perhaps flawed.***